itsjoelha/tp/docs/team/xmtan1.md

     - Makes CommandParser easier to read, and shortens the length of the callCommand function drastically.
     - Helps to standardise level of abstraction in main Duke class and CommandParser classes.
-  - Abstracted CommandParser Class function callCommand()
+  - Abstracted CommandParser Class function callCommand().
     - Shifted out check and parser functions to manage errors all together instead of within each case.
   - Wrote additional tests for CommandParser
     - increase coverage from 60 to 70%.